dogkisser/walltaker-engine/Readme.md

 - Download and install the latest release from [here](https://github.com/zoomasochist/walltaker-engine/releases) (expand "Assets")
-- Open Settings from the system tray and enter your Walltaker ID.
+- Open Settings from the system tray, enter your Walltaker ID and slap "Add".
 - Thats it!

 ## Issues